Cray-HPE/docs-csm/install/deploy_management_nodes.md

 1. Ensure the current time is set in BIOS for all management NCNs.

-   > If each NCN is booted to the BIOS menu, you can check and set the current UTC time.
+   > If each NCN is booted to the BIOS menu, then check and set the current UTC time.

    ```bash
    pit# export USERNAME=root